Skip to main content

 3 Easy Summer Day Hikes for Families

-While are endless trails to, hike in the summer in Central Oregon, not all are great for kids.
-These shorter day hikes are perfect for families with small kids, so hiking is less of a chore and all fun.
+While there are endless trails to hike in Central Oregon in the summer, not all are great for kids.
+These shorter day hikes are perfect for families with small kids, making hiking less of a chore and more fun.

 Best easy backpacking in Central Oregon.